You can build your React Native applications in Appcircle for iOS or Android platforms.

 Appcircle allows you to trigger builds manually or automatically using build triggers.

-On push with selective tags: Whenever a commit includes one of typed in tags, the build is triggered.
+- On push with selective tags: Whenever a commit includes one of the typed in tags, the build is triggered.
 You can specify tags with Unix shell-style wildcards to trigger builds.

 Here, please select the Android Keystore you added in the Android Keystores section.